-An accredited person must notify the relevant consumer when they collect consumer data right (CDR) data.
+- An accredited data recipient of a consumer’s CDR data must notify that consumer when they collect the data.

-This notification must occur through the consumer’s dashboard as soon as practicable after the accredited person has received the CDR data.
+- This notification must occur through the consumer’s dashboard as soon as practicable after the accredited data recipient has received the consumer’s CDR data.

 What does Privacy Safeguard 5 say?

-5.1 If an accredited person collects CDR data under Privacy Safeguard 3, the accredited person must notify the consumer of the collection by taking the steps identified in the consumer data rules (CDR Rules).
+5.1 If an accredited data recipient collected a consumer’s CDR data under Privacy Safeguard 3, the accredited data recipient must notify that consumer of the collection by taking the steps identified in the consumer data rules (CDR Rules).

 5.2 The notification must: